Sergey Boytsov: Engineering collaboration and record-setting project

 In 2025, Sergey Boytsov collaborated with the Russian engineering company Top Systems, developers of the T-FLEX PLM software suite, to design and calculate a special platform for a horizontal bar to be suspended beneath a hot air balloon.
-The project aimed to enable Boytsov to perform a full gymnastic rotation — the “giant swing” or sun — at an altitude of 1,500 meters without any safety equipment or parachute.
+The project aimed to enable Boytsov to perform a full gymnastic rotation – the "giant swing" or sun – at an altitude of 1,500 meters without any safety equipment or parachute.

-The engineering challenge was to create a lightweight yet durable structure capable of withstanding dynamic loads generated by Boytsov’s movements in flight.
+The engineering challenge was to create a lightweight yet durable structure capable of withstanding dynamic loads generated by Boytsov's movements in flight.
 The T-FLEX CAD and T-FLEX VR systems were used to design and virtually simulate the platform before construction.
 Stress and stability analyses were carried out using T-FLEX Analysis, allowing the engineering team to model real-world aerodynamic and structural conditions in a virtual environment.

-The platform, measuring approximately 6×6 meters and weighing 600 kilograms, was built from reinforced aluminum profiles to ensure both strength and minimal weight.
+The platform, measuring approximately 6×6 meters and weighing 600 kilograms, was built from reinforced aluminium profiles to ensure both strength and minimal weight.
 The design required non-standard cross-sections and additional internal bracing to prevent oscillations during the maneuver.

-According to Top Systems engineer Nikita Ryabov, the project required precise structural verification because “the cost of an error was a human life.”
+According to Top Systems engineer Nikita Ryabov, the project required precise structural verification because "the cost of an error was a human life.”

 The successful completion of the stunt marked the first-ever gymnastic rotation performed on a horizontal bar suspended under a balloon in free flight.
 The feat was officially recognized as a world record and highlighted the intersection of aerosport engineering and human endurance.

 Recognition

-Boytsov received a diploma for his special contribution to the development of bodybuilding and fitness in Russia.

-In 2014, Boytsov was recognized as the "Man of Dreams" by StarHit magazine.

-In November 2014, Boytsov was awarded a diploma from the Russian Bodybuilding Federation together with the Amateur Olympia tournament for "Special contribution to the development of bodybuilding and fitness in Russia".

-In 2015, Boytsov was recognized as the best model of the year by photographer David Vance and became the face of the "5 Russian Boys" book.

-In September 2017, Boytsov received an award and entered the top 100 most stylish people in Russia, according to BLOGGMAGAZINE magazine.

 The world's first boxing match held on the upper surface of a hot air balloon in free flight was noted by media outlets such as Forbes Russia as one of the most unusual combat sports venues in history.